hirememorey/resilience-basketball/README.md

 *   `results/component_analysis_report.md`: Detailed analysis with actionable insights
 *   `results/component_analysis_heatmap.png`: Correlation visualizations

-**Note**: Latent star detection work has been paused.
-See `archive/latent_star_detection/README.md` for details.
-Focus is now on implementing usage-aware conditional prediction model.
+**Note**: Latent star detection has been re-implemented in Phase 2.
+See `src/nba_data/scripts/detect_latent_stars_v2.py` for the new implementation with usage-aware conditional predictions.

 ---